Skip to main content

 Knowing about gene mutations is important because some medications work by targeting specific mutations (more on this in the treatment section).

 Different risk factors can increase your chance of getting melanoma.
 Having one (or more) risk factors doesn’t mean you’ll get melanoma.
-But knowing about them can help you change certain risk factors.
-And it can help you figure out if you should get screened with a full skin check.
+But knowing about them can help you change certain ones to decrease your risk of developing melanoma.
+It can also help you figure out if you should get screened with a full skin check.

 Here are the main risk factors for melanoma: